Meet the team

 On opening of the new high school it was decided that the school would implement a House system.
 As such, four houses were formed and the names of each respective house were selected from relevant local landmarks and historical places of interest to the town.

 Each house has an associated colour linked with it – Thorngrove is ‘green’.
 All students therefore can be identified by the green stripe on their tie which they wear with pride.

-Thorngrove is led by the Head of House, Mrs L Easton and Mrs S Williams is the Student Manager.
+Thorngrove is led by the Head of House, Mr A Hayley and Mrs S Williams is the Student Manager.
 They are supported by a committed team of form tutors.
 Within Thorngrove, every student really does matter and we promote a supportive team ethos which is conducive to both the progress and development of all.
 There is a strong culture of belonging and a clear sense of house identity.
 As a team we strongly believe that being approachable is fundamental to a students` happiness in school.

 “ Thorngrove….excels in all aspects of school including Sports, Arts, competitions….and academically”

 - Achievement Points

 - Harris cup

 Every year each house raises money for their chosen charity.
 This year we have chosen to support a local charity ‘Ciaran’s Cause’